 A total bounce rate of 4% to 5% is average for B2B companies.
-This would put an acceptable soft bounce rate at between 3% and 4%, though, of course, it’s best to keep bounces as low as possible.
+This puts an acceptable soft bounce rate between 3% and 4%, though, of course, it’s best to keep bounces as low as possible.

 4. Engagement Rate

 The engagement rate is the percentage of recipients who interacted with an email message.
-It is calculated by dividing the total number of opens and click-throughs by the number of emails sent.
+It’s calculated by dividing the total number of opens and click-throughs by the number of emails sent.

 Engagement rate isn’t the most obvious deliverability metric, though it is important.
 Spam filters view engagement as a sign of relevance.
 Messages that are repeatedly delivered and ignored will be directed to “Junk” or “Clutter” folders, which, in turn, will contribute to a negative sender reputation and make it more difficult for these messages to get delivered in the future.

-Dips in engagement rate can be one of the first signs of trouble due to the cascade effect with message filtration and sender reputation.
+Dips in engagement rate can be one of the first signs of trouble due to the cascade effect it has upon message filtration and sender reputation.

-To improve engagement rates, separate out long-term inactive contacts from your mailing lists.
+To improve engagement rates, separate long-term inactive contacts from your mailing lists.
 Repeated sends to these contacts drive down engagement rates.
-These contacts can always can always be returned after being reactivated in a targeted reengagement campaign.
+These contacts can always be returned after being reactivated in a targeted re-engagement campaign.